Required Summer Tasks

 - Purple Prep

 Purple Prep is your starting place to learn about everything you need to do over the summer.
-Students with a primary address in the U.S. received this booklet at the beginning of May.
-You can also find that same content on the Purple Prep website.

 - Purple Prep Checklist online app